 Mobiles

 With a bill pay contract, you’re committed to a plan for a set period usually between 12-24 months.

-You’ll pay an upfront cost and fixed fee every month for the handset of your choice and an allowance of calls, texts and data.
+You’ll typically pay an upfront cost and a fixed fee every month for the handset of your choice and an allowance of calls, texts and data.
 Most bill pay contracts are unlimited with a fair usage policy.

-The latest, premium models are the most expensive, and you can expect to pay up to €60 per month in addition to an upfront cost.
+The latest, premium models are the most expensive, and you can expect to pay a sizeable monthly fee in addition to an upfront cost.
+The more you pay upfront for the handset, the less you’ll pay per month.

+Mobiles